Skip to Main Content

 Note: The percentage of telehealth hours is based on the total percentage of the course hours.
 Also, if students have multiple preceptors for one course, they are still only able to log the percentage of hours for the total hours of the course, NOT by individual preceptor.

-Also Note: The required format for telehealth is the student at the field site with preceptors together seeing patients through video and audio platforms.
+Also Note: The required format for telehealth is the student at the practicum site with preceptors together seeing patients through video and audio platforms.
 Students joining telehealth session from their individual homes away from preceptors does not provide optimum learning experiences and is not permitted as students lack access to electronic medical records, multidisciplinary team experiences, etc.

 Required Activities